 Going back to school can literally be a headache

-Headaches caused by school are more common than you may think.
+Surprisingly, school can be a cause of headaches in children.
 Learn why and find out what you can do about it.

-The abrupt lifestyle changes associated with switching from a lax summer vacation schedule to a more stringent school-time routine can trigger headaches in students.
+The abrupt lifestyle changes associated with switching from a lax summer vacation schedule to a more stringent school-time routine can trigger headaches in children.
+What causes headaches in children?
 Changes in sleeping and eating patterns, changes in eyesight, and changes in stress levels can play a part.

 “Stress is a huge trigger for headaches,” says Jane Hearnsberger, CPNP, a member of the Pediatric Neurology Team at Monroe Carell Jr. Children’s Hospital at Vanderbilt.
 “Kids tend to experience a good amount of stress when returning to school.
 It’s important to remember that both ‘bad’ stress, like anxiety or academic struggles, and ‘good’ stress, like excitement to see classmates, can set off headaches.”

-Hearnsberger and her colleagues, Susan Beaird, CPNP, and Lauren King, CPNP, suggest stress management techniques to help reduce headaches.
+Hearnsberger and her colleagues, Susan Beaird, CPNP, and Lauren King, CPNP, suggest stress management techniques to help reduce stress headaches in children.
 Techniques may include relaxation training or counseling or addressing specific stressors such as getting extra help in troubling school subjects.

 Kids often stay up late and sleep in during the summer.
 When school starts, that routine shifts significantly.
 “This ‘irritates’ the brain and triggers headaches,” Hearnsberger says.
 “Additionally, the amount of sleep children get tends to dwindle, as kids often continue to stay up late, but have to get up early — so they are not getting as many hours of quality sleep as they should.”